b0t-at/excalidraw-self-hosted-stack/README.md

     cd excalidraw-self-hosted-stack
     ```

-3. Edit the `.env` file and define the necessary environment variables for the Docker build:
+3. Modify the `.env` file and define the necessary environment variables for the Docker build:

     ```dotenv
     PUB_SRV_NAME=excalidraw.my-own-domain.com